Obituary - Dorothy Mae Wells

 She was married to and is survived by her husband of 49 years, Winton Wells.
 Also, she will be forever cherished and missed by her son, Jimmy Stephens (Melissa) of Cadwell; two daughters, Teresa Scarborough (Johnny) of Wrightsville and Melanie Dunn (Mike) of Sparta; a sister, Betty Heath; seven grandchildren, seven great-grandchildren and nine great-great-grandchildren.

-Due to COVID-19 restrictions, a private graveside funeral service and burial will be held in Bulloch Memorial Gardens on Wednesday, May 6.
+Due to COVID-19 restrictions, a private graveside funeral service and burial was held in Bulloch Memorial Gardens on Wednesday, May 6.

 Deal Funeral Directors is in charge of arrangements.